Differential (mechanical device): Other uses

-Compass-like devices
+South-pointing chariots

 Chinese south-pointing chariots may also have been very early applications of differentials.
 The chariot had a pointer which constantly pointed to the south, no matter how the chariot turned as it travelled.
-It could therefore be used as a type of compass.
 It is widely thought that a differential mechanism responded to any difference between the speeds of rotation of the two wheels of the chariot, and turned the pointer appropriately.
-However, the mechanism was not precise enough, and, after a few miles of travel, the dial could be pointing in the wrong direction.

 Clocks

 The earliest verified use of a differential was in a clock made by Joseph Williamson in 1720.
 It employed a differential to add the equation of time to local mean time, as determined by the clock mechanism, to produce solar time, which would have been the same as the reading of a sundial.
 During the 18th century, sundials were considered to show the "correct" time, so an ordinary clock would frequently have to be readjusted, even if it worked perfectly, because of seasonal variations in the equation of time.
-Williamson's and other equation clocks showed sundial time without needing readjustment.
-Nowadays, we consider clocks to be "correct" and sundials usually incorrect, so many sundials carry instructions about how to use their readings to obtain clock time.